swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 gRPC is a popular open-source framework by Google that enables efficient communication between various systems and services.
 It leverages "protocol buffers", an efficient binary format, to write API specifications.

-If you're interested in building your own gRPC services, this tutorial explores Protocol Buffers and gRPC in Swift!
+If you're interested in building your own gRPC services, this tutorial explores Protocol Buffers and gRPC in Swift.

 ## What are Protocol Buffers?